LaTeXing/LaTeXing-Documentation/guide/commands.md

 ## Clean Temporary Output Dictionary

-Clean the whole temporary output directory which is used in output directory mode 2.
+LaTeXing can work with a temporary dictionary to avoid all the nonessential files next to your original source file.
+With this command you can clean the whole temporary output directory which is used in output directory mode 2.

-# Clean up (Remove) all Nonessential Files
+## Clean up (Remove) all Nonessential Files

 Remove all nonessential files from previous builds, search search path depends on your output directory settings.